Canada could be collateral damage in a U.S.-China trade war

 Some Chinese manufacturers might even invest more money in Canada, seeing it as a way to skirt the US$60-billion in tariffs to be imposed on their products.

-Trump announces $60-billion in tariffs on Chinese imports
+Read more: Trump announces $60-billion in tariffs on Chinese imports

 On a more macro level, higher U.S. tariffs could spark inflation, which would lead to higher interest rates and a stronger U.S. dollar.
 That, in turn, would make all Canadian exports more competitive in the United States – from cars to lumber.